CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Doug Mitchelson - UBS Securities LLC

-Thanks so much.
-So maybe just a series of quick questions, one by one.
-First, just to confirm, following up on what Alexia was asking about, I think Turner specifically said that going into 2Q they saw an air pocket in the national TV ad market, then it got better in the last few weeks.
-Scripps today said scatter market has got quite a bit better than last few weeks.
-Is that the rhythm that you saw?
-Or did you see strength the whole way through?
+Thanks so much, so maybe just a series of quick questions, one by one.
+First, just to confirm, following up on what Alexia was asking about, I think Turner specifically said that going into 2Q they saw an air pocket in the national TV ad market, then it got better the last few weeks.
+Scripps today said the scatter market has gotten quite a bit better the last few weeks.
+Is that the rhythm that you saw, or did you see strength the whole way through?

 Joseph R. Ianniello - CBS Corp.

 Doug, it's Joe.
 Look, I think the demand is there.
-Again it's for the content.
-It's for the – it's the beachfront property sort of theory.
-I think we're seeing strong demand across the board and scatter pricing is up double-digits.
+Again, it's for the content.
+It's the beachfront property theory.
+I think we're seeing strong demand across the board, and scatter pricing is up double digits.
 And so we're seeing that continue.
 So we even see the slowdown in uptick over here.

 Doug Mitchelson - UBS Securities LLC